originalfoo/UX2/README.md

 > UNDER CONSTRUCTION - LIABLE TO CHANGE

-UX2 is an open source, connector-agnostic, board-to-board communication bus which supports the following protocols (depending on pin variant):
+UX2 is an open source, connector-agnostic, board-to-board communication bus.
+It supports multiple interface protocols, facilitating connection to a vast range of commerically available add-on modules from popular venodors.

 ## Quick Reference